10/24/2024

-• Extended periods of warm and wet conditions following maturity can negatively affect seed quality and yield in soybeans by causing pod shattering, seed sprouting in the pods, and growth of fungal diseases.
+• Excessively wet and warm conditions following maturity can negatively affect seed quality and yield in soybeans by causing pod shattering, seed sprouting in the pods, and growth of fungal diseases.

 Cercospora Leaf Blight and Purple Seed Stain